busi-mgwen/Fab-Cha-enge-4/README.md

 Output a video that can be uploaded on a web platform

 # Team Plan
+[Busi] Unity dev:
+- Point cloud visualizer setup and PLY models imports.
+- Creating the world by placing the objects within the proposed story line.
+- Camera setup and testing with a prototype (zombie movie).
+Including camera movement in Unity, rendering the image sequence, compilig the video on Adobe Premiere and uploadinng to Youtube 360.
+[Nikita] Point Cloud capoture with Agisoft:
+- Setting up the scenes and different objects to capture with a digital camera.
+- Experimenting with different photo settings to achive the best processing results (time is a very sensitive variable) inn Agisoft.
+- Importing different 3d OBJ models fom marketplace and using CloudCompare to transform them into poinnt cloud PLYs.
+- Using Blender's point cloud visualizer to clean point cloud models.
+[Nikita] Script writing:
+- Writing narration for the proposed storyline.

 # System diagram ( Functions, Parts and relations)